spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/GettingStarted.md

 To avoid this error, add the following to your `manifest.json` file:

 !!! warning "Resource Roots Path"
-    Ensure the `resourceRoots` path is correct, especially the lowercase format change since version 0.34.0.
+    Ensure the `resourceRoots` path is correct, especially considering the lowercase format change since version 0.34.0.

 ```json
 "sap.app": {